OntoType: Ontology-Guided and Pre-Trained Language Model Assisted Fine-Grained Entity Typing: Introduction

-\leftmargini=12pt \begin{enumerate} \parskip -0.4ex \item A fully zero-shot, ontology-guided, fine-grained typing method, \our, is proposed \item \our improves fine-grained entity typing (FET) by leveraging candidate labels generated and refined with three information sources: (i) pre-trained language models, (ii) a fine-grained type ontology, and (iii) head words \item Experiments on the Ontonotes, FIGER, and NYT datasets \cite{Gillick2014} using their associated ontological structures show that \our clearly outperforms existing zero-shot named entity typing methods and even rivals supervised methods.
-Our error analysis shows that refinement of ontology structures will further improve fine-grained entity typing.
+Our contributions are summarized as follows. \leftmargini=12pt \begin{enumerate} \parskip 0.2ex \item A fully annotation-free, ontology-guided, fine-grained typing method, \our, is proposed \item \our improves fine-grained entity typing (FET) by leveraging candidate labels generated and refined with three information sources: (i) pre-trained language models, (ii) a fine-grained type ontology, and (iii) head words \item Experiments on the Ontonotes, FIGER, and NYT datasets \cite{Gillick2014} using their associated ontological structures show that \our clearly outperforms existing zero-shot named entity typing methods as well as ChatGPT, and even rivals supervised methods.
+Our error analysis shows that refinement of ontology structures will further improve fine-grained entity typing. \end{enumerate}